AugurProject/augur/docs/deploy-dev.md

 ## Dockerfile

 The dockerfile in augur repository hosts augur client in two ways; port 8001 hosts the build directory via nginx and port 80 is a pass through to the IPFS gateway internal port 8080.

 ___

 ## Docker cloud

-When augur dev branch is updated docker cloud gets kicked off and redeploys two docker containers. dev.augur.net routes port 8001 and ipfs-dev.augur.net routes to port 80.
+When augur dev branch is updated docker cloud gets kicked off and redeploys two docker containers.
+One container for dev.augur.net and one for ipfs-dev.augur.net.

 ## IPFS